Orange Line (MBTA): Former rolling stock

-The "T" previously had a fleet of Pullman-Standard heavy rail cars for the Orange Line.
-These cars, known as 01100s, had been in service since the 1950s, and saw service on both the elevated and the northern extension before they were retired in 1981.
+From the 1950s to 1981, the Orange Line used a fleet of Pullman-Standard heavy rail cars.
+These cars, known as 01100s, saw service on both the elevated and the northern extension before they were retired.
 Several remained on the property as Red Line work cars for some time before being scrapped.
 Units 01178-01179 are preserved at the Seashore Trolley Museum in Kennebunkport, Maine.

 From 1981 to 2022, the Orange Line used a fleet of Hawker-Siddeley heavy rail cars.
-These cars, nicknamed Orange Blossoms, featured reinforced roofs for pantographs.
-It was thought that if the Orange Line was extended, they would opt to use overhead collection.
-But since these extensions were never built, pantographs were never installed.
+These cars, known as 01200s and nicknamed Orange Blossoms, featured reinforced roofs for pantographs.
+It was thought that if the Orange Line was extended, the MBTA would opt to use overhead collection.
+However, since these extensions were never built, pantographs were never installed.
 The 01200s, along with the Blue Line's 0600 cars manufactured at the same time, were based on the designs of the PATH PA3.
 After 41 years of service, the last 01200s ran on August 19, 2022, before the shutdown, and began to be sent to scrap on September 22, 2022.
 All were processed by the contractor Costello to remove hazardous materials and be recycled; two were offered to the Seashore Trolley Museum, but the offer was not accepted.
 The last pair, units 01280-01281, were hauled away on July 17, 2024.